 [FAQS about Can the liquid in flow batteries be replaced ]

-[FAQS about All-vanadium liquid flow battery decay]
+[FAQS about Vanadium liquid flow battery enterprise]

-[FAQS about Solid-state all-vanadium liquid flow battery]
+[FAQS about New iodine liquid flow energy storage battery]

 It includes the construction of a 100MW/600MWh vanadium flow battery energy storage system, a 200MW/400MWh lithium iron phosphate battery energy storage system, a 220kV step-up substation, and transmission lines.
 Key technical highlights include: Vanadium Flow Battery System [pdf]